By Soumik Chakraborty

 Service or notification of order —The order shall be served on the person against whom it is made in the manner provided for service of a summons.
 If it cannot be so served, it shall be notified by proclamation duly published, and a copy thereof shall be stuck at such place as may be fittest for conveying the information to such person.
 [S. 134]

 Person to obey the order or to show cause —The person against whom such an order is made shall—

 (a) perform, within the time and in the manner specified in the order, the act directed thereby, or

 (b) appear and show cause against the order.
 [S. 135]

-Consequence of his failing to do so. —If such person does not perform such act or appear to show cause, he shall be punishable under Section 188, IPC and the order shall be made absolute.
+The consequence of his failure to do so. —If such a person does not perform such act or appear to show cause, he shall be punishable under Section 188, IPC and the order shall be made absolute.
 [S. 136]

 PROCEDURE WHERE EXISTENCE OF PUBLIC RIGHT IS DENIED

 Where an order is made under Section 133 for the purpose of preventing obstruction, nuisance or danger to the public in the use of any way, river, channel or place, the Magistrate shall, on appearance of the person against whom the order was made, question him as to whether he denies the existence of any public right in respect of the way, river, etc., and if he does so, the Magistrate shall inquire into the matter.